 You may have thought that once you purchased your home and took out a 30-year mortgage, you’d never have to apply for a mortgage again.
-After a few years, however, you may decide that it makes sense to refinance your home loan.
-Here’s what you need to know:
+After a few years, however, you may decide that it makes sense to refinance your home loan, especially with interest rates on mortgages sliding in the first quarter of 2020.
+Here’s what you need to know.

 What is mortgage refinancing?

 Refinancing a mortgage means you get a new home loan to replace your existing one.
 If you can refinance into a loan that has a lower interest rate than you’re currently paying, you may be able to save money.
-The best time to consider doing a refinance is when interest rates fall sharply, and sink well below the level they were at when you closed on your original mortgage.
-Another good opportunity is when your credit improves to the point where a new loan has a lower interest rate.
+The best time to consider a refinance is when interest rates sink below the level they were at when you closed on your original mortgage.
+Another good opportunity is when your credit improves to the point where you qualify for a new loan that has a lower interest rate.

 As a rule of thumb, it’s worth considering a refinance if you can lower your interest rate by at least half a percentage point, and you’re planning to stay in your home for at least a few years.
 You can find and shop refinance lenders in your area here.

 There are a variety of reasons that might make financial sense to refinance your home loan:

 - To reduce your monthly mortgage payment by securing a lower interest rate

 - When the costs of refinancing can be recouped in a reasonable time period

 - To get a shorter term, such as a 15-year loan to replace a 30-year mortgage, so you can pay it off faster and pay a lot less in total interest